flapjacksynbio/flapjack_api/source/index.html.md

 Key | Description
 ---|---
 Temporal Mean | Normalize the data by the temporal mean of the data.
-Mean/std | Normalize the data by the mean of the date divided by the standar deviation.
+Mean/std | Normalize the data by the mean of the data divided by the standar deviation.
 Min/Max | Normalize the data by the cocient of the minimum and maximum values.
 None | The data is not normalized.